 The following factors affect the cost of an HVAC inspection:

-- Unit type – Roof vent, attic fan, and air duct systems have fewer components to evaluate than air conditioners or boilers.
+Unit type – Roof vent, attic fan, and air duct systems have fewer components to inspect than air conditioners or boilers.

-- Off-season rates – HVAC companies typically offer discounts on inspections in the spring and fall before the busy seasons begin.
+Off-season rates – HVAC companies typically offer discounts in the spring and fall before the busy seasons begin.

 HVAC inspection checklist

 Most contractors follow an HVAC inspection checklist that involves lubricating all moving parts and testing or adjusting the following components: